Japanese terms

 * junro - ordinary path

-* bassai dai – “destroying a fortress” greater version *
+* bassai dai – “storming a fortress” greater version *

 * enpi – “flight of the swallow”